ripsawridge/site/README.md

 site
 ====

-My personal web site, at http://www.mountainwerks.org/cma.
+My personal web site, at http://www.mountainwerks.org.

 Devoted to mountain climbing, with just a bit of blogging and computer stuff about me.

-The site is statically generated with Wintersmith.
+The site is statically generated with Jekyll.

-Heavily inspired by Georg Nebehay's site, also a Wintersmith project.